Digital-Preservation-Finland/dpres-rest-api-client/README.rst

 This command will provide a transfer id for the uploaded package, which is needed for the usage of the various transfer commands.

+You can provide ``--enable-resumable`` to enable the resumability feature of the upload, where you can continue uploading the same file again at later date.

 See ``dpres-client upload --help`` for the usage of extra parameters.

 To download the SIP validation report for a given transfer, run